bmgxyz/threecast/README.md

 [shapefile]: https://en.wikipedia.org/wiki/Shapefile
 [geojson]: https://en.wikipedia.org/wiki/GeoJSON

-I'd like to implement proper nowcasting features in the future in order to live up to the name of this repo, but if I do then I'll keep them separate from the core parsing logic.

 ## Usage

 ### As a CLI Tool

 1. Download data from [here][data].
-You'll need to know the station code for the radar you're interested in.
+You'll need to know the [station code][nws stations wiki] for the radar you're interested in.
 The file called `sn.last` is the most recent scan.
 The scan files are updated in a [circular][circular buffer] fashion.
-2. Follow the help text generated with `cargo run --release -p dipr -- -h`.
+2. Follow the help text generated with `cargo run --release -- -h`.
 The three possible subcommands are `info`, `to-geojson`, and `to-shapefile`.
 Help text is available for each subcommand.
 3. After converting the radar data to one of the supported target formats, use other GIS tools to view or process it.
 For example, you can rasterize the resulting GeoJSON data with something
    like: